rodneylab/sveltekit-blog-mdx/README.md

 ### `src/content`

 - The `src/content/blog` is where we need to put our blog posts.
 Just clean out the sample content and replace it with your views on the world!
 There is a separate folder for each post, which allows you to keep images, video and other related media specific to a post better organised.
-We set the browser path for the based based on this folder name, so keep that in mind when naming the folders.
+We set the browser path from this folder name, so keep that in mind when naming the folders.
 Write the actual post in a file called `index.md` within post's folder.
 Although the file has an `.md` extension, you can write Svelte in it.

 ### `src`

-- `hooks.js` we define Content Security Policy (CSP) and other HTTP security headers in here.
-More on this later.
+- `hooks.js` we define Content Security Policy (CSP) and other HTTP security headers in here, effective for server side rendered apps.
+See <a aria-label="Open post on Svelte Kit stati site H T T P headers" href="https://rodneylab.com/sveltekit-static-site-http-headers/">post on SvelteKit static site HTTP headers</a> to see how to set up CSP etc for static sites.

 ### `src/components`